Azure-Samples/azure-digital-twins-getting-started/power-platform/github-automation/README.md

 Power Automate has first class GitHub and DigitalTwins connectors that empower users by enabling them to manage an ontology using an automated process.
 For more information explaining ontologies and their benefits [visit](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-ontologies).

-In this example, the steps involved when the flow get triggered are as follows:
+In this example, the steps involved when the flow is triggered are as follows:

 ![img](images/sequence_diagram.png)